-I planted, Apollos watered, but God gave the growth.
+I planted, Apollos watered, but God gave the growth (1 Corinthians 3:6).

-If you are struggling in any of these areas, it is possible the Lord is using your wayward child as a means to parent you into biblical faith.
-The irony is that if you do struggle unnecessarily over your kid’s waywardness, you’re doing similarly to what your child is doing: not trusting God.
-The first place to start parenting your child is to parent yourself.
+If you are struggling in any of these areas, the Lord may be using your wayward child as a means to parent you into biblical faith.
+The irony is that if you struggle unnecessarily over your kid’s waywardness, you’re doing something similar to what your child is doing: not trusting God.
+So the first place to start parenting your child is to parent yourself.